Swelling after lens replacement. Rehabilitation after cataract removal

 Complications of cataract surgery

 All complications of cataract surgery can be divided into intraoperative (occurring during surgery) and postoperative.
-The latter, in turn, depending on the timing of occurrence, are divided into early and late.
+The latter, in turn, depending on the timing of their occurrence, are divided into early and late.
 The incidence of postoperative complications is no more than 1-1.5% of cases.

 Early postoperative complications: